 Main principles of customer success

-1. Put your customer’s success at the first place
+1. Put your customer’s success in the first place

 90% of business metrics focus on the success of a company, not a client.

 Here are the most common mistake companies make.
 When they apply business metrics to measure customer success, they end up measuring their own KPIs and revenues, forgetting about the underlying principle.

 This way, they try to prove the success of their management in the first place, which is wrong by definition.

 An effective customer success approach, if used correctly, will result in the improvement of your own business metrics.
 So if you want to do it right, make sure your customers achieve the desired results BEFORE evaluating your performance.